giantswarm/docs/sources/guides/ruby_on_rails.md

 CMD ["/start"]
 ```

+__NOTE__: We realize this is a non-optimal solution for now, so this will change in the future.

 Calling `docker build -t rails_sample_4 .` to build the new image, we can now run everything on the local docker daemon: